Your doctor is an excellent first point of contact if you're thinking about quitting.

 Your GP can also help you with:

-- cheaper NRT patches, Champix (varenicline) or Zyban (bupropion) on the PBS
+- cheaper Champix (varenicline) or Zyban (bupropion) on the PBS

-Your GP can also offer encouragement and help along the way and chat to you about any worries you might have about quitting.
+Your doctor can also offer encouragement and support along the way and chat to you about any worries you might have about quitting.

 Explore other support options